Updated Nov. 19: Boston, Houston and Sioux Falls, South Dakota, join the list of cities that now have some 5G coverage from Verizon.

 Our tests with the Galaxy S10 5G proved more consistent.
 We could download an entire season of The Chilling Adventures of Sabrina in a little more than 1 minute; it took a regular Galaxy S10 more than 10 minutes to download a single episode over LTE.

-At this point, Verizon's millimeter wave-based 5G network is primarily available outdoors.
+At this point, Verizon's millimeter wave-based 5G network is almost entirely available outdoors.
 We had our best results when we were in view of one of Verizon's 5G towers, though not directly underneath it.

 Verizon's first 5G phones